Trip Guidelines Policies

 How do I book a School Tour?

 School group tours can only be booked through our online tour request form.
 We do not schedule tours over the phone.
 We respond to tour requests in the order they are received.
-At this time we do not have any openings for school group museum experiences.
-Our calendar gets booked very fast and we process on a first come first served basis.
+We will be taking online requests for school trips starting on September 3, 2019.
+(The Oct-Dec 2019 schedule will be available online at that time.)
+Our calendar gets booked very fast and we process on a first-come-first-served basis.
 We encourage you to join the Queens Museum mailing list to be the first to know of the next possible booking opportunity.

 The Booking Process: